Pottawattamie County officials talk future plans with Council Bluffs Chamber group

 Pottawattamie County is looking to add businesses and grow its partnerships.

-Tim Wichman, chair of the Pottawattamie County Board of Supervisors, told a group of business leaders that finding new partnerships is the biggest opportunity available for the county as it looks toward the future.
+Tim Wichman, chair of the Pottawattamie County Board of Supervisors, told a group of business leaders Monday that new partnerships represent the biggest opportunity available for the county as it looks toward the future.

-"This board has been pretty aggressive on economic development," Wichman said, noting the expanding opportunities underway.
-"If that would have been the focus of boards years ago, we'd be in a lot better shape than we are today."
+“This board has been pretty aggressive on economic development,” Wichman said.
+“If that would have been the focus of boards years ago, we’d be in a lot better shape than we are today.”

 People are also reading…

-The county's identified five projects outside of Council Bluffs that have been designated as priorities.
+The county also identified five projects outside of Council Bluffs that have been designated as priorities.
 Wichman said those are in Carter Lake, Crescent, Minden, McClellan and Treynor.
 McClure is submitting grants and other funding for those projects.

 “We are currently still meeting with all of the other cities for smaller projects that the county can help with,” Wichman said.